mwilli31/predix-machine-drivers-edison/README.md

 If a kit is not on the kits_offered list, the script will stop and provisioning will end

+*Important* Make sure to keep help as the last kit in kits_offered.txt to prevent bugs

 Each kit is placed in its own directory in the Install directory

 Each kit contains a setup.sh file, this script should do all necessary calls to download and install dependencies, create the driver and create and start the service